The Wine Roads of Arezzo

 Unlike Chianti and Montalcino, the Arezzo landscape is not known for its sprawling vineyards and soft hills.
 Rather it was and still is today, more prone to rows of grapes bordering fields of grain or groves of fruit trees.
 In fact, since wine was not traditionally produced for everyday use in this area, the vines were often mixed in with a cultivation that provided for daily needs – grape vines sometimes were even hung on trees such as walnut, fig, oak or cherry trees to save space.

 The production in this area offers a wide selection of award-winning wines including reds, whites and even a bubbly or two!
 But this is no surprise because even in the mid-1500’s, the area of Valdarno, Incisa and Arezzo were famous all over Europe for its production of their “delicious” Trebbiano – a grape that produces a fruity white wine.
 Even the area of Casentino, which is no longer a wine producing area, was documented to have a classical red wine: "sincere, even if a little light in color and with a slightly bitter yet solid flavor."

 It's Not Just About the Wine

 Since Arezzo didn't originally focus their agriculture on producing just wine, you will find that many of the producers actually have a side line.
-Between raising sheep for wool & cheese, growing peaches, plums or berries or following the bees to harvest their honey, it is possible to sample local home grown specialties while sampling their wine selection.
-This event lasts all spring, summer and most of fall starting on the 27th of April and proceeding until the end October – so no matter when you have planned to visit Tuscany, you will be sure to find someone open with a quality wine tasting.
+Between raising sheep for wool & cheese, growing peaches, plums or berries or following the bees to harvest their honey, it is possible to sample local home-grown specialties while sampling their wine selection.
+This event lasts all spring, summer and, most of all, starting in late April or early May and proceeding until mid-October – so no matter when you have planned to visit Tuscany, you will be sure to find someone open with a quality wine tasting.